-Tabernanthe iboga is a shrub native to Central Africa traditionally used in rites of passage and healing ceremonies among the Bwiti communities.
-In the 1960s its application in the treatment of addictions led to the development of a medical subculture and research into clinical uses.
+Tabernanthe iboga is a shrub endemic to Central Africa that is traditionally part of rites of passage and healing ceremonies among Bwiti communities.
+In the 1960s its application in the treatment of substance use disorder led to the development of a medical subculture and research into clinical applications.

 The Iboga and Ibogaine Community Engagement Initiative